Joe1350/phase-3-sinatra-react-project/README.md

 ## Instalation

 In order to view this project fork and clone the repository.
-Run `bundle install` and `bundle exec rake db:migrate db:seed` to download and populate the database.
+Run `bundle install`
+Then `bundle exec rake db:migrate db:seed` to migrate and populate the database.
+Or run `bundle exec rake db:migrate` to migrate the database and you can add your own data.
 Run `bundle exec rake server` to host the server at port 9292.

 ## Usage